K D P |

 The conference decided to have departments of arts (music and painting...etc.) and sport teams in all the branches of the union.

-The following committees established in the conference: Committee of the Internal Program
+The following committees established in the conference:

 Committee of the Finance